theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 ![Figure 2](Model_images/Model_Schema.svg)
 Figure 2: sAMPC Workflow

 Figure 2, shown above shows the general work flow of sAMPC.
 First the protein sequences are stored in a `.fasta` file, for genomic dna Prodigal is first used to identify the protein sequences and then stored in a `.fasta` file.
 The proteins then need to be passed through the `ampep_feature_extract()` and `macrel_feature_extract()` functions.
 These features are used as inputs for the base models.
 Currently, sAMPC has 12 Neural Networks and 7 Random Forest Classifiers that predict using the MACREL feature set and 8 Neural Networks and 5 Random Forest Classifiers that predict using the AMPeP Feature set.
 All the base models are have different `p:n ratios` and `hidden layer sizes`.
 Once the base models give their predictions `predict()`, they are averaged.
 For example, all the Random Forest predictions for the MACREL Feature set are averaged and the results are stored in a column `RF_MACREL_avg`.
 The averages and the extracted features are then used as inputs for two stacks, `sMACREL` which is a random forest trained on the MACREL feature set & averages and `sAMPeP` which is a random forest classifier trained on the AMPeP feature set & averages.
 The predictions of these two stacks `predict_proba()` is then averaged to give the final prediction.
+The prediction sets are done by a single function `stack_predictions()`.

+### Functions of sAMPC
+**Feature Extraction**

+`ampep_feature_extract()` & `macrel_feature_extract()`
+-    protein_data (str): Path to your fasta file.
+The file extention must be `.fasta`
+-    save_path (str): Path to where you want to save the extracted features.
+The output will be in `.xlsx`

+`stack_predictions()`
+-    RF_MACREL_path (str): Path to the base Random Forest Classifier trained on the MACREL Features.
+-    RF_AMPeP_path (str): Path to the base Random Forest Classifiers trained on the AMPeP Features.
+-    NN_MACREL_path (str): Path to the base Neural Networks trained on MACREL features.
+-    NN_AMPeP_path (str): Path to the base Neural Networks trained on AMPeP features.
+-    sAMPeP_path (str): Path to the sAMPeP classifier.
+-    sMACREL_path (str): Path to the sMACREL classifier.
+-    MACREL_features (str): Path to MACREL extracted features.
+The output must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
+-    AMPeP_features (str): Path to AMPeP extracted features.
+The output must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
+-    test (bool): The input is either True or Flase. test is meant for benchmarking, when the feature set has the ground truth included.
+When set to `True` it will consider the True classification (AMP or Not AMP, class 1 and class 0) and will remove it from the prediction data frame.
+If you are benchmarking, make sure you name your ground truth column `Class`.